titu1994/Keras-just-another-network-JANET/README.md

 Keras implementation of the paper [The unreasonable effectiveness of the forget gate](https://arxiv.org/abs/1804.04849).

-This model utilizes just 2 gates - forget (f) and context (c) gates out of the 4 gates in a regular LSTM RNN, and with the utilization of `Chrono Initialization` from the paper [Can Recurrent Neural Networks Warp Time?](https://openreview.net/pdf?id=SJcKhk-Ab) to acheive better performance than regular LSTMs while using fewer parameters and less complicated gating structure.
+This model utilizes just 2 gates - forget (f) and context (c) gates out of the 4 gates in a regular LSTM RNN, and uses `Chrono Initialization` from the paper [Can Recurrent Neural Networks Warp Time?](https://openreview.net/pdf?id=SJcKhk-Ab) to acheive better performance than regular LSTMs while using fewer parameters and less complicated gating structure.

 # Usage
 Simply import the `janet.py` file into your repo and use the `JANET` layer.